Dworcowa Street: Tenement at 49

-Friedrich Heller, the first owner, was running a wine and spirit shop there (Bahnhoffstraße 21).
+Friedrich Heller, the first owner, was running a wine and spirit shop there (Bahnhofstraße 21).
 After WW I, Wilhelm Tornow had been running a growing bike factory there, renamed "Tornedo" in 1924.

 The main elevation is remarkable for its wrought iron balconies, and also for the ornamented cartouches on bay windows and facade.
 Ornaments include figures of woman, stylized lion, garlands and other vegetal motifs specific to Art Nouveau.